serhat359/vancat-js/README.md

 {{format $}}
 {{format x 2}}
 {{call x -2.5}}
+{{call x 'text'}}
+{{call x "text"}}
 {{call arg0 arg1 arg2 arg3 ... and so on}}
 ```

 ### Function call (with pipelining)

-The pipe (`|`) character is another way to call functions but with higher precedence.
+The pipe (`|`) character is another way to call functions but with lower precedence (normal function calls have higher priority).
 It can be used to execute multiple function calls in one expression.
 The result of the previous expression will be passed to the function after the pipe character as the first argument.
 Optionally any arguments specified after that function will also be passed to the function call.

 Examples:
 ```